mmontenegro25/ResponsibleML/Final Assessment Template/README.md

 ## Quantitative Analysis

-#### State the metrics used to evaluate your group’s best remediated model
+#### State the metrics used to evaluate your group’s best remediated model:
 - We evaluated our best remediated model using AUC for predictive performance and AIR for fairness across demographic groups, selecting a model that balances accuracy with improved equity.

 - Models were assessed primarily with AUC and AIR.
 See details below: